 “On behalf of myself; Tasia’s father, Nathaniel Baker Smith III; her sisters and brothers, it is an honor to be a part of this historic event,” added Smith’s mother, Rev. Jessie McLendon.
 “We would like to personally thank Jim and Andi Sandstrom for their donation,” she said.
 “We hope this donation will help underrepresented and first-generation COE students in the future.”

-This portion of the gift is part of a challenge on Ducks Give Day on May 13 with the goal of inspiring 100 donors to give in honor of the Sandstroms’ commitment to increasing student diversity at the college.
+That portion of the gift is part of a challenge on Ducks Give 2021 on May 13 with the goal of inspiring 100 donors to give in honor of the Sandstroms’ commitment to increasing student diversity at the college.

 In addition, the Sandstroms have pledged $25,000 to support the Dean’s Academic Venture Fund at the College of Education, which will provide funding for diversity, equity and inclusion initiatives and cutting-edge programs, such as the Network for Equity in Education Policy and the Social Systems Data Science Network.